kkamikazi/number_translation/README.md

-# README
+# Numbers to Portuguese

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The purpose of this project is to translate a given number into Portuguese, from -99999 to 99999.

+## For local run

-* Ruby version
+* You must install Ruby version 2.7.0

+* Clone this repository

-* System dependencies
+* run `bundle install` for dependencies install

-* Configuration

-* Database creation

-* Database initialization
+* run `rails start` to start a local server

+## Run test suite

-* How to run the test suite
+* run `rails test` to run tests

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...